22 Top-Rated Beaches in California

 7. Carmel Beach, Carmel by-the-Sea

-The charming seaside community of Carmel delights visitors with its fairy-tale ambience.
-Cute boutiques, hidden lanes, and storybook cottages make for an enchanting feel.
-The town seems to be inspired by an English country village, an aesthetic that suits the foggy and misty local weather.
+The charming seaside village of Carmel delights visitors with its fairy-tale ambience.
+With its cute boutiques, hidden lanes, and storybook cottages, the town seems to be inspired by an English country village, an aesthetic that suits the foggy and misty local weather.

 A sublime sandy beach is the centerpiece of Carmel by-the-Sea and the raison d'etre for this upscale resort destination.
 The wide expanse of sparkling white sand, the deep blue sea, and the windblown Monterey cypress trees give this beach a distinctive appearance that's unique to the Northern California coastline.